meteor/meteor/content/deployment.md

 Todos.methods.updateText = new ValidatedMethod({
   ...
   run({ todoId, newText }) {
-    // We use `isClient` here because we don't want to run it on server-server method simulation if (Meteor.isClient) {
+    // We use `isClient` here because we only want to track
-      analytics.track('Todos.methods.updateText', {todo, newText});
+    // attempted method calls from the client, not server to
+    // server method calls
+    if (Meteor.isClient) {
+      analytics.track('Todos.methods.updateText', { todoId, newText });
     }

-    ...
+    // ...
   }
 });
 ```

-To achieve a similar abstraction when subscribing, you may want to wrap your calls to `Meteor.subscribe()` in an abstraction layer.
+To achieve a similar abstraction for subscriptions/publications, you may want to write a simple wrapper for `Meteor.subscribe()`.

 <h2 id="apm">Monitoring your application</h2>